I0x0I/DIY-A-BLE-Keyboard/Readme.md

 and test the chip.
 * Download the [nRF51 SDK](https://developer.nordicsemi.com/) and
 the [S110 SoftDevice](http://www.nordicsemi.com/eng/Products/Bluetooth-Smart-Bluetooth-low-energy/nRF51822)
 .
-In this case the nRF51 SDK v9.0 and S110 v8 are used.
+In this case the nRF51 SDK v9.0 and a 51822 module with S110 v8 are used.
 * Find the *ble_app_hids_keyboard* floder in the SDK, put the *.c* files in this project in the root directory and the *.h* files in the *config* floder
 * If you want to use the nRF51 chip as both a keyboard controller and a BLE controller,